movie-book-recommender/movie-book-recommender-project/Documentation/architecture.md

 ### Continuous integration

 Description of the CI/CD pipeline is covered in detail [here](https://github.com/movie-book-recommender/movie-book-recommender-project/blob/main/Documentation/ci_cd/ci_cd_pipeline.md).
 In short, everytime some change is pushed to the main branch, a new container image is built, pushed to [Dockerhub](https://hub.docker.com/), pulled to the server, started and the old container image is deleted.

+## Ideas for future development

+- Test coverage for end to end tests

+- Embedded trailers for movies

+- Updating library of movies and books